 We operate in a labor-intensive industry.
-Although we currently outsource most of our production, we plan to construct new manufacturing facilities and increase our production capacity.
+Although we currently outsource most of our production, we plan to construct new manufacturing and logistic facilities.
 Our success depends in part upon our ability to attract, motivate and retain a sufficient number of qualified employees.
 Qualified individuals are in short supply and competition for these employees is intense.
-We incurred labor costs of RMB22.2 million in 2009, RMB8.8 million in 2010 and RMB16.3 million (\$2.6 million) in 2011, representing 4.9%, 1.5% and 1.9% of our total operating costs in the corresponding periods.
+We incurred labor costs of RMB8.8 million in 2010, RMB16.3 million in 2011 and RMB21.0 million (\$3.4 million) in 2012, representing 1.5%, 1.9% and 1.8% of our total operating costs in the corresponding periods.
 In line with the planned increase in in-house production capacity, we expect our labor costs to increase significantly.
 Labor costs in the PRC have increased and may continue to increase in the future.
 If the labor shortage intensifies, the labor costs in the PRC increase substantially and we cannot pass on such increase to our customers by increasing our sales prices, our business, financial condition, results of operations and prospects may be materially adversely affected.